 2. What sort of technology is suitable?

 We believe that students should use the device with which they are most comfortable and with which learning will be most effective.
-Recognising the importance of choices, we are not recommending specific brands and models of ICT devices.
-We have prepared a list of devices in this document, which is also available on the website outlining the strengths and weaknesses of various devices for the learning activities in which the students will be engaged.
+Recognising the importance of choices, we are not recommending specific brands or models of technology devices.
+We have prepared a list of devices in this document, which is also available on the Inaburra website outlining the strengths and weaknesses of various devices for the learning activities in which the students will be engaged.

 3. What about smart phones?